 Have you ever put new carpet in your house only to realize that, next to the new carpet, the paint looks faded and the light fixtures appear dated?

 Well, a tummy tuck (abdominoplasty) can sometimes have the same effect – suddenly that muffin top is more obvious when your belly is nice and flat.
-This is a situation where liposuction can be work well with your tummy tuck.
+This is a situation where liposuction can work well with your tummy tuck.

 What is Liposuction?